I listen every Monday morning

 all material I've seen on your site is for WFDU on weekday mornings.
 Like

 your selections.
 Now that you are on the radio, Danny Stiles can retire.
+His

 play list is no competition for you anyway.
 Paul